CSPG 59 - Social Studies (7-12)

 - World Cultures may be taught by an educator holding the older and valid PA single discipline certification area for History, History and Government, Geography, or Anthropology.

 - American Cultures may be taught by an educator holding the older and valid PA single discipline certification area for History, or Geography, or Sociology.

-An educator holding the older single discipline PA certification area for Sociology or Anthropology may continue to teach World or American Culture courses.
-Refer also to the Certification Staffing Assignment for Social Studies.
+- An educator holding the older single discipline PA certification area for Sociology or Anthropology may continue to teach American or World Culture courses.

 22 PA Code: Chapter 4: §4.22 (c)(4), §4.23 (c)(4), §4.23 (e)